rednaga/APKiD/README.md

 # Submitting New Packers / Compilers / Obfuscators

-If you come across an APK or DEX that apkid does not recognize, please open a GitHub issue and tell us what you think it is and provide the file hash (either MD5, SHA1, SHA256).
-We are open to any type of concept you might have for "something interesting" to detect, so do not limit yourself soley to packers, compilers or obfuscators.
-If there is an interesting anti* trick, please make an issue.
+If you come across an APK or DEX that apkid does not recognize, please open a GitHub issue and tell us:
+*  what you think it is
+* the file hash (either MD5, SHA1, SHA256)

+We are open to any type of concept you might have for "something interesting" to detect, so do not limit yourself solely to packers, compilers or obfuscators.
+If there is an interesting anti disassembler, anti vm, anti* trick, please make an issue.

+You're also welcome to submit pull requests, just be sure to include a file hash so we can check the rule.

 # License